 Biological hazards: Biological agents that have the capacity to cause harmful effects in humans.
-Common biological hazards ascertain necessary correction factors
+Common biological hazards include bacteria (pathogens), viruses and parasites.

 Biosolids: Also known as sewage sludge.
-Semi-solids left over from municipal waste water treatment.
+Semi-solids left over from municipal wastewater treatment.

-Calibration: Determination of the accuracy of an instrument, usually by measurement of its variation from a standard, to
+Calibration: Determination of the accuracy of an instrument, usually by measurement of its variation from a standard, to ascertain necessary correction factors.